 Are TikTok influencer rates higher than Instagram?

 TikTok rates are generally 10-20% lower than Instagram for equivalent follower counts, though this gap is narrowing.
 TikTok often delivers better engagement and organic reach, making the effective cost-per-engagement competitive.
 Many creators price TikTok and Instagram separately, with TikTok sometimes lower due to less established rate norms.
+Understanding the TikTok CPM benchmarks can help you evaluate whether influencer pricing aligns with paid advertising costs.

 Should I pay TikTok influencers flat fees or performance-based?